reviculo/Dia-Finetuning-Vietnamese/README.md

 - ☐ Increase the quality of voice-cloning
 - ☐ Add emotion to dataset and model so you can you emotion's tag like : [cười], [khóc], [ho],...
 - ☐ Adjust the voice of multispeaker so they can sound like they're all in one room speaking to each other.

+## Ethics & Responsible Use
+- Obtain consent for any real person’s voice.
+- Disclose synthetic audio in production settings.
+- No impersonation, harassment, or deceptive content.

 ## 🛠️ Setup